|The Vigil@nce team watches public vulnerabilities impacting your computers, and then offers security solutions, a database and tools to fix them.|

 An attacker can transmit malicious XML data to EMC VNX/Unisphere, in order to read a file, scan sites, or trigger a denial of service.

-Impacted products: Unisphere EMC, VNX Operating Environment, VNX Series.
+Impacted software: Unisphere EMC, VNX Operating Environment, VNX Series.

 Creation date: 26/04/2018.